iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.11.00.005_01/report.md

 > Not used<br> :date: __2021-04-19 05:04:06__

 > App keeps crashing.
 I need to see my therapist.
 This sucks.
 What if someone was snowballing into a crisis situation and needed to talk?
 I'm pretty annoyed.<br> :date: __2021-04-09 13:28:51__

-> Every update makes the app worse.
-Can't find insurance, can't see or hear doctor, can't leave doctor reviews anymore, doctors seem to be rood a lot.
-Very frustrating.<br> :date: __2021-04-03 22:49:08__

-> Doc canceled video chat mid meeting w/o reason-she couldn't be seen or heard at 1st, then I could barely her even tho my Galaxy Note 20 Ultra 5G was on the highest volume.
-She said she was typing so she couldn't turn on the camera at the same time.
-Mina Rizwan was found under Women's Health and her profile stated it is her profession.
-I had uploaded images of my health report since I was looking for a 2nd opinion, all she told me was to go to my OBGYN n hung up on me.
-POINTLESS APP!RUDE DOCTOR!<br> :date: __2021-04-03 18:17:37__